TTWNO/tait.tech/isaif.md

 problems of human behavior and in part to economic and environmental problems.
 And a considerable proportion of the system’s economic and environmental problems result from the way human beings behave.
-Alienation, low self-esteem, depression, hostility, rebellion; children who won’t study, youth gangs, illegal drug use, rape, child abuse, other crimes, unsafe sex, teen pregnancy, population growth, political corruption, race hatred, ethnic rivalry, bitter ideological conflict (e.g., prochoice vs. pro-life), political extremism, terrorism, sabotage, anti-government groups, hate groups.
+Alienation, low self-esteem, depression, hostility, rebellion; children who won’t study, youth gangs, illegal drug use, rape, child abuse, other crimes, unsafe sex, teen pregnancy, population growth, political corruption, race hatred, ethnic rivalry, bitter ideological conflict (e.g., pro-choice vs. pro-life), political extremism, terrorism, sabotage, anti-government groups, hate groups.
 All these threaten the very survival of the system.
 The system will therefore be FORCED to use every practical means of controlling human behavior.
 </p>